evocn/evocn.github.io/content/posts/finish.md

 ![Zelda](/2day.gif)

 As a result, I pretty much got the tiles, hitboxes, animations, and the cool [partial-grid system](/posts/zelda) working.
-It's fun to just move around, but AI is too much for two days, and I basically scrambled to get anything else added.
+It's fun to just move around, but AI is too much for two days, and I basically scrambled to add anything more.

 ## Lessons
 Just as soon as I finished this game, things got busy at school, so I had to put